U8NWXD/oppia-wiki/Custom-Pylint-checks.md

             keywords=[]))])
 ```

-Notice that every time a `"Hello, world!"` literal appears in the code, the AST as a [`Const`](https://pylint.pycqa.org/projects/astroid/en/latest/api/astroid.nodes.html#id163) node.
+Notice that every time a `"Hello, world!"` literal appears in the code, the AST has a [`Const`](https://pylint.pycqa.org/projects/astroid/en/latest/api/astroid.nodes.html#id163) node.
 You can look up all the available node types in the [astroid documentation](https://pylint.pycqa.org/projects/astroid/en/latest/api/astroid.nodes.html).

 ##### Design the AST checker

-We could write a checker that raises an error whenever it finds a node that:
+Suppose you decide to write a checker that raises an error whenever it finds a node that:

 * is of type "Const"
 * has value "Hello, world!"